aahill/quickstart-templates/template-quickstart-javascript.md

     Include links to the service's reference content when introducing a class for the first time -->

-These code snippets show you how to do the following with the [Product Name] client library for .NET:
+These code snippets show you how to do the following with the [Product Name] client library for JavaScript:

 * [Authenticate the client](#)
 * [Example task 1 (anchor link)](#)